AI Tools for Commercial Real Estate (Summer 2026 Edition)

 Several years ago, we began adding updates to the key AI tools that we view as applicable to CRE.
 Those updates are included as bullet points to the tools below.
 We’ve also begun to add and remove tools based on their adoption, continued development, and/or emergence.
 We update this post on at least a quarterly basis, or as major updates came along.

 Note from Spencer and Michael: We provide this post as a service, but do not endorse any of the tools listed here.
-While Spencer is a co-founder of a vertical AI agentic platform and A.CRE is the creator of an AI educational community for CRE, we seek to provide a fair airing of all AI applications that may benefit CRE professionals.
+While Spencer is a co-founder of a company creating AI agents for commercial real estate and A.CRE is the creator of the industry’s #1 AI educational community for CRE, we seek to provide a fair airing of all AI applications that may benefit CRE professionals.
 If you have an AI tool you’d like added to this post, shoot us a note and we’ll consider whether it’s relevant.

 One of the great unlocks of generative AI is that it empowers non-technical professionals—like those of us in commercial real estate—to build bespoke solutions for bespoke problems quickly and at minimal cost.